gaehlerm/SoftwareEngineering/README.md

 Probably everybody knows what debugging is.
 Because it is about the first thing you learn at programming: The code doesn't work and I don't understand what it does.
 Let's walk through it and see what my variables do.
 For example using print statements.
 But there is a better way than using print statements.
 The Debugger.

 Every programming language has its own debuggers and IDEs usually support a debugger plugin for most major programming languages.
 It is useful to know some of the basic functionality of a debugger.
 Mostly setting break points, navigating through the code and looking at the stack trace.
 But generally, it’s a sign of bad code if you have to use a debugger too often.
 Write small classes and functions where you can tell exactly what they should do.
 Along with plenty of unit tests.
 Depending on the error you should be able to pin point the source to a certain class or area of the code without using a debugger.
 Anyway.
 Feel free to use a debugger, for example if you work with legacy code.
-But always keep the code quality high and make sure you don’t need the debugger as little as possible.
+But always keep the code quality high and make sure you need the debugger as little as possible.
+It's a useful tool, but it's a bad sign if you need it.

 ## Profiler